 A Charity Premiere-17th December 1959 Charlton Heston “Ben Hur” which ran for 76 weeks until 28th May 1961, was the last film to be screened in the original auditorium.
 For this final presentation a new projection box was built in the centre of the stalls, beneath the front of the balcony (loosing half the stalls seating due to the projection box and bad sightlines of seating on the extreme edges).
 The projection had a straight throw of 78 feet to a new 52 feet masked wide screen which had been erected just in front of the proscenium arch.
 The seating capacity was reduced to 1,723.

 With its attendance already declining before the “Ben Hur” run, and mounting criticism of the theater’s technical quality, it had been decided to ’re-do' the theatre.
 It was closed and totally gutted internally.
 The building had been purchased by Mecca Ltd.

 It re-opened on 19th June 1962 with Doris Day in “Jumbo”.
 The cinema had a completely new look inside the shell of the old theatre.
 Designed by noted cinema architect George Coles, his last major project, it was in a ‘modern’ style for the 1960’s.
 Seating was provided for 1,330 on a single floor which was formerly the circle, now extended forward.
 There were 688 in the front seating section and 642 in the former stepped section of the circle.
 The former stalls area became a Mecca Dance Hall (which in 2006, became a casino).
 The original facade was entirely covered by a new advertising hoarding.

 Later incorporating two other spaces, the adjacent Ritz Cinema and another small space off the foyer which opened as the 80 seat, Screen 3, on 29th November 1985 with Harrison Ford in “Witness”, the Empire Cinema was now a triplex.
-Many more premiers were held, and still are held, in the Empire Cinema’s magnificent main auditorium, which in 1989 was refurbished and was THX certified.
+Many more premieres were held, and still are held, in the Empire Cinema’s magnificent main auditorium (Screen 1), which in 1989 was refurbished and was THX certified.